BOYS NATIONAL HEAD COACH & TECHNICAL DIRECTOR

 Coach Bozier graduated from Morgan State University with a Bachelors Degree of Science and is currently pursuing her Master's in Architecture Design and Planning.
 She is currently working as the Visual Marketing Manager for the Army and Air Force Military bases for Eastern Region.

-Danny and his wife Theresa, reside in Dunkirk, MD with their 2 boys – Ryan and Reece.
+Danny and his wife Theresa, reside in Dunkirk, MD with their 2 boys – Ryan and Reece, both collegiate volleyball players.
 He enjoys nothing more than getting out and playing some beach volleyball with family and friends, whether it be in Ocean City, Southwest Florida, or just outback.